ironsheep/P2-FLASH-FS/THEOPS.md

 **Block Placement** - to aid in wear leveling, all 4k block locations are randomly chosen

+**Cancel a block** - Blocks in the file system have a life-cycle indication.
+When a block is to be freed/excluded from being part of a file.
+Then the block's life-cycle is written as %000 (3 bits of zero) This marks the block as available for use.

+**Commit chain** - a set of file writes that upon close will become a new file, replace an existing file, or will replace the tail of an existing file.

 **Flash Erase** - the Flash chip supports erasing a block at a time.
 A block is 4096 bytes.
 An erase of a block returns all bits of the block to 1 ($FF in all bytes of the block)

 **Flash Write** - a flash write only changes 1 bits to 0's.
 If a bit is 0 it can not be changed until the block containing it is erased at which the time bit becomes 1 once again.

+**Life Cycle** - a 3-bit field within each of our blocks that indicates precedence of blocks having the same **block ID**.

 ## File System Block Types and Formats of these Blocks